imabuddha/eidogo-for-wordpress/readme.txt

 now much easier.

 = 0.8.3 =
-Lots of polish-type enhancements and some Internet Explorer fixes
+Lots of polish-type enhancements and some Internet Explorer fixes.

+= 0.8.7 =
+Browse problems by type or difficulty and, enhanced random problem widget, improved display in RSS feeds.

 == Roadmap ==